newsnowlabs/runcvm/README.md

 ## Project aims

-- Run any standard container workload in a VM using `docker run` with almost no command line customisation: no need to create customised container images; just add `--runtime=dkvm`.
+- Run any standard container workload in a VM using `docker run` with no command line customisation, and no need to create customised container images.
+Just add `--runtime=dkvm`.
 - Maintain a similar experience within a DKVM VM as within a container: process table, network interfaces, exit code handling should broadly "look the same"
 - Container start/stop/kill semantics respected, where possible providing clean VM shutdown on stop
-- VM serial console accessible as one would expect using `docker run -it`, `docker start -ai` and`docker attach`
+- VM console accessible as one would expect using `docker run -it`, `docker start -ai` and `docker attach`
-- Support for `docker exec` (but no `-i`, `-t`, `-u`, `-w` for now - see [limitations](#limitations))
+- Support for `docker exec` (but no `-i`, `-t` for now - see [Features and Limitations](#features-and-limitations))
-- Support for `docker commit`
+- Good support for most other `docker container` subcommands
-- Prioritise container/VM start efficiency, by using virtiofs to serve the container's filesystem to the VM
+- Efficient container startup, by using virtiofs to serve the container's filesystem to the VM
-- Improved security compared to the standard container runtime, and as much security as possible without compromising the simplicity of the implementation.
+- Improved security compared to the standard container runtime, and as much security as possible without compromising the simplicity of the implementation
 - Command-line and image-embedded options for customising the a container's VM specifications, devices, kernel

 Applications for DKVM include: